password123456/windows_security_script/README.md

 Overview:
 - windows security check scripts.
 - Within the script the UAC execution codes included.
-- so you don't have to worry about UAC Execution. just run and click confirm button when the UAC msgbox
+- so you don't have to worry about UAC Execution. just run and click confirm button when the UAC msgbox appear.

-appears.
 - i hope this helps to keep your windows system security's.

 License:
- - Freeware, but You always need to cite your sources
+ - Freeware, but You always need to cite your sources.

 CheckList:
 - You can check most of the recommendations of the Security Guide.